Advice levels

 Don't use unmarked private cars as taxis.

 Rideshare apps are widely used in major cities.
-You can use these apps with a local SIM card.
+You can use these apps with a SIM card.

 Bus and train services can be dangerous due to the following: